Daedaluz/goauth2/examples/ciba/README.md

 ## Register a user

 The id-provider used in this example exclusively uses passkeys as a form of authentication.
-To create a user, and associate a key; run the following command:
+To create a user, and associate a key; run the following command and follow the generated link:

 ```bash
 ./ciba register <name>